 Applicants should have a strong interest in pursuing a career in pediatric audiology following completion of this externship opportunity.

 Externs will be provided with supervision by each of our experienced pediatric audiologists.
 All staff hold their ASHA CCC-A in addition to the Connecticut state license in audiology.

-Externs will be at the Children's Hospital main location in New Haven, Connecticut.
+Externs will be at both the Children's Hospital main location in New Haven, Connecticut and at our satellite location in Norwalk, Connecticut.
 They will be exposed to all aspects of pediatric audiologic evaluation and case management, including all behavioral audiometric techniques and electrophysiologic measurements (both sedated and natural sleep).
 Externs will also gain experience in selection of hearing aids and implantable technology, and assisting in educational accommodations for children with hearing loss.
 In addition, externs will have the opportunity to work with our newborn hearing screening coordinator to learn about management of this program in the largest birthing hospital in Connecticut.

 Applicants should submit their letter of intent, resume, graduate transcripts (official or unofficial) and two letters of recommendation.
 We recommend that at least one of the recommendations be from an audiologist who supervised a pediatric placement and can speak to your strengths in this area.

 1 FTE Masters Degree 3 FTE Au.D.
 0 FTE Ph.D.
 0 FTE Other Doctorate (ScD) 1 FTE professional support staff (technicians/audiometric assistants) 1 FTE Clerical Support Staff

 0 1st year AuD Clinical Rotations 1 2nd year 1 3rd year 2 4th year Externships

 Yes In house CE training is provided; externs will attend local conferences with preceptors

 Yes Externs will have the opportunity to travel to our Norwalk satellite office.
 Approximately 34 miles from New Haven.